(Last update: Jan 3, 2016)

 argument.
 He also raised Wangrud's issue which was addressed as

-from various sources to claim that a federal district court
+together stray quotations from various sources to claim that a

-giving any credence to Smith's bizarre argument, and despite
+Article III.
+Without giving any credence to Smith's bizarre

-1996): argument regarding implementing regs and the cross
+argument regarding implementing regs and the cross references in

 Stafford v.
 CIR, TCM 1997-50.